K-Cashless/K-Cashless-webAdmin/README.md

 # K-Cashless-webAdmin
-This website is used for K-Cashless system management.<br>
+This website used for K-Cashless system management.<br>
 This website is part of Software Development Process project.